Code-Institute-Submissions/GreenDayFanWebsite/README.md

 To see what colors would look good on the web and go well together, I looked at websites inlcluding: https://www.canva.com/learn/website-color-schemes https://coolors.co/

+While I was building this website, I tested each new funciton as I added it to the page, to make it easier to debug any issues that came up when writing code.
+I tested the website in web broswers Google Chrome and Opera to ensure everything was workign correctly.